One Earth Bioregions Framework

 What is a bioregion?

 A bioregion is a geographical area defined not by political boundaries but by ecological systems.
-A bioregion is smaller in scale than a biogeographical realm but larger than an ecoregion or an ecosystem.
+A bioregion is considered to be generally smaller in scale than a biogeographical realm but larger than an ecoregion (Level IV).
 On land, the most widely held bioregional framework is the ‘biome’ (sometimes called an ‘ecozone’) -- a broad community of plants and animals adapted to specific climatic conditions found across a range of continents.
 There are 14 widely held biome types:

 • Deserts & Xeric Shrublands (rust)